jeremy-rifkin/cpptrace/README.md

 ## What does cpptrace have over other C++ stacktrace libraries?

 Other C++ stacktrace libraries, such as boost stacktrace and backward-cpp, fall short when it comes to portability and ease of use.
-In testing, I found neither to provide adaquate coverage of various environments.
+In testing, I found neither to provide adequate coverage of various environments.
 Even when they can be made to work in an environment they require manual configuration from the end-user, possibly requiring manual installation of third-party dependencies.
 This is a highly undesirable burden to impose on users, especially when it is for a software package which just provides diagnostics as opposed to core functionality.
 Additionally, cpptrace provides